-Bike-lovers can experience a whole new view of the motorcycle at ‘The Motorcycle: Design, Art, Desire’ only in Brisbane’s Gallery of Modern Art (GOMA) until 26 Apr 2021.
+Bike-lovers can experience a whole new view of the motorcycle at ‘The Motorcycle: Design, Art, Desire’.
 The exhibition opens the throttle on the ground-breaking designs that shaped one of the most iconic objects the world has ever seen.
 This 1951 Vincent Black Lightning holds a special place in Australian history when in 1953 Jack Ehtet broke the Australian land-speed record reaching an average speed of 227.7 kilometres per hour.

 Vincent Black Lightning 1951